 Each time, a different fix ended up being the solution.

 To fix a blurry screen, first exit ‘Safe Mode’, inspect the display cable, and set the monitor to the maximum resolution.
-If the issue persists, adjust ‘ClearType’ text and check for display scaling issues.
-As a final measure, update and reinstall the graphics driver.
+Next, adjust ‘ClearType’ text and check for display scaling issues.
+Lastly, update and reinstall the graphics driver.